Advanced Search Procedures in Herb.jl

 3: Real = Real * Real

-, SolverState(hole[Bool[1, 1, 1]], Set{AbstractLocalConstraint}(), true), DataStructures.PriorityQueue{AbstractLocalConstraint, Int64, Base.Order.ForwardOrdering}(), nothing, false, 9223372036854775807, 2))
+, SolverState(Hole[Bool[1, 1, 1]], Set{AbstractLocalConstraint}(), true), DataStructures.PriorityQueue{AbstractLocalConstraint, Int64, Base.Order.ForwardOrdering}(), nothing, false, 9223372036854775807, 2))

 To see all possible solution programs the iterator explores, we use collect.
 It returs a list of the programs, ordered by increasing size and depth.